widaborz/CovidAppProto/README.md

-# INAF Codid Tracker Prototype
+# INAF Covid-19 Tracker Prototype

 To install the necessary environment